luisqtr/exciteometer/README.md

 The `EoM` includes two parts:
 1) The (`Excite-O-Meter|Devices`), a compiled software (versions for Android and Win10) that interfaces the physical sensor with Unity.
-  - The code to compile the Android application that transforms Bluetooth stream into LSL is available in this other: <https://github.com/luisqtr/exciteometer-devices-android/>
+  - The code to compile the Android application that transforms Bluetooth stream into LSL is available in this repo: <https://github.com/luisqtr/exciteometer-devices-android/>
+  - The code to compile the Windows UWP application that transforms Bluetooth stream into LSL is available in this repo: <https://github.com/luisqtr/exciteometer-devices-UWP/>
 2) The `EoM` Unity package that integrates the functionalities in your custom standalone Unity project.
 3) The script `EoM_DataReceiver.cs` can be attached to any existing scene to read the values from physiological data and custom markers and be processed as desired.